 Manufactured by Takeda Pharmaceuticals

-, the FDA approved Uloric in February 2009 to lower uric acid levels in a patient’s blood and quickly became a popular medication among consumers to relieve their discomfort.
-Over 1 million prescriptions for Uloric get prescribed annually, making Uloric one of Takeda Pharmaceuticals more lucrative drugs.
+, the FDA approved Uloric in February 2009 to lower uric acid levels in a patient’s blood.
+Following its release, the gout drug quickly became a popular medication among consumers to relieve their discomfort.
+Over 1 million prescriptions for Uloric get prescribed annually.
+This makes Uloric one of Takeda Pharmaceuticals more lucrative drugs.
 In fact, Uloric costs more than other gout drugs on the market, costing $353 per prescription.

 However, the FDA rejected Uloric's New Drug Application (NDA) application twice before the tentative 2009 approval.
 The FDA expressed initial concerns with the product's ability to cause Major Adverse Cardiac Events (MACE).
-So when Uloric was approved, the FDA made Uloric go through a Phase 4 Study, a post-marketing study to provide additional information about Uloric's risks, benefits, and best uses.
-The trials revealed the deadly consequences of Uloric.
+When Uloric was approved, the FDA made the drug go through a post-marketing study to provide additional information about possible risks, benefits, and best uses for the drug.
+The trials revealed potentially deadly consequences of taking the popular gout medication.

 In 2012, previous Takeda Pharmaceuticals safety consultant, Helen Ge, filed a whistleblower lawsuit against Takeda Pharmaceuticals.
 Ge alleged that by not reporting the dangerous side effects of Uloric when using it in combination with additional drugs, Takeda Pharmaceuticals defrauded both Medicaid and Medicare.